alekzandro/Globala-applikationer/Technical Documentation.md

 ## Deployment
 - We have used Heroku to deploy our application.
 - Here comes the link to the website in Heroku:  https://recruitpark.herokuapp.com/
-- The deployed application works appropriately using the following browsers, you’re free to choose any version:
+- The deployed application works appropriately using the following browsers, you’re free to choose any <ol> version:
 <li> Edge
 <li> Firefox
 <li> Chrome